 Let your HCP know that managing your OAB symptoms is important to you.
-If you don’t succeed the first time in letting your HCP know how OAB affects you, try again.
+Make sure you tell him or her about your treatment goals.

 When talking to your HCP, it’s important not to downplay your symptoms.
 Keep a written record of your fluid intake, the number of times you urinate, and the number of accidents you have and when they occur.